updeshxp/Serenity_kernel/README.md

    on making sense of the dump is in Documentation/oops-tracing.txt

- - If you compiled the kernel with CONFIG_KALLSYMS you can send the dump as is, otherwise you will have to use the "ksymoops" program to make sense of the dump (but compiling with CONFIG_KALLSYMS is usually preferred).
+ - If you compiled the kernel with CONFIG_KALLSYMS you can send the dump as is, otherwise you will have to use the `ksymoops` program to make sense of the dump (but compiling with CONFIG_KALLSYMS is usually preferred).
    This utility can be downloaded from ftp://ftp.<country>.kernel.org/pub/linux/utils/kernel/ksymoops/ .